luizbgomide/sovereign/spells.md

 The maze is infinite, featureless, and empty.
 Transported creatures get a Mental saving throw to end the spell, re-appearing one round after it was cast.
 Those who fail their save get to make an additional attempt once an hour afterwards.
 Creatures with five or fewer hit dice cannot attempt these saving throws and are trapped forever unless the mage is killed or ends the spell.

-Time passes normally while trapped, and creatures snared within may rest, fight, or starve as their situation and wills so recommends.
+Time passes normally while trapped, and creatures snared within may rest, fight, or starve.
 Dead or escaped creatures appear in the nearest clear space to their original departure.

 ### Mold Landscape - Level 5
 The caster molds the soil and stone of the land around them, raising hills, digging trenches, or forming simple structures out of extruded bedrock.

-Once cast, the mage may psychically mold the terrain within three hundred feet per caster level, shifting it slowly over the course of an hour to form whatever shape they desire out of it, provided the material used can actually maintain such a shape.
+Once cast, the mage psychically molds the terrain within three hundred feet per caster level, shifting it slowly over the course of an hour to form whatever shape they desire out of it, provided the material used can actually maintain such a shape.

 Simple buildings and walls may be created out of bedrock or available stone, and tunnels and caves may be shaped up to 50 feet down from the caster, while hills may be raised up to 200 feet above the prevailing grade.
 This spell cannot work within a thousand feet of stone or earth that has been significantly worked by intelligent creatures, though the use of this spell by the same caster doesn’t count as working the earth on further castings.